Note: This page links to George Bell, the 1987 American League MVP. For George Bell who played from 1907 to 1911, click here.

 - Height 6' 1", Weight 190 lb.

-Bell's ability deteriorated rather quickly.
-In both 1991 and 1992, he had hit 25 home runs.
-At the start of the 1993 season (an expansion season when hitting increased notably in the league), he was batting clean-up for a White Sox team that was to go on to win the division with 94 victories.
+His ability deteriorated rather quickly.
+In both 1991 and 1992, he hit 25 home runs.
+At the start of the 1993 season (an expansion season when hitting increased notably in the league), he was batting clean-up for a White Sox team that went on to win the division with 94 victories.
 Frank Thomas, who batted third that season, won the MVP Award.
 Bell, in 410 at-bats, hit .217 with 13 home runs.
-He did not appear in post-season play, and was released in October.
-The White Sox replaced his bat with that of Julio Franco in 1994, and went on to lead the division again.
+He did not appear in postseason play, and was released in October.
+The White Sox replaced his bat with that of Julio Franco in 1994, and went on to lead the division again, although the season ended early because of the 1994 strike.
 Bell was done at the age of 34.
+Similarity scores show that similar players include Ben Oglivie, Raul Mondesi and Eric Karros.

 - 3-time All-Star (1987, 1990 & 1991)